Atomwaffenverbotsvertrag UNO 2017

 international authority designated by the States Parties.
 The plan shall then be

-negotiated with the competent international authority, which shall submit it to the
+negotiated with the competent international authority, which shall submit it to

-subsequent meeting of States Parties or review conference, whichever comes first,
+subsequent meeting of States Parties or review conference, whichever comes

 for approval in accordance with its rules of procedure.